Lesson 25: Creating Database Using ADO Control

 Command Button7 Caption E&xit

-a) Click on the ADO control on the form and open up the properties window.
+Click on the ADO control and open properties window

 Private Sub cmdSave_Click()